Pedro Chávez: Managerial career

 After his retirement as a player, he became a coach and manager in the National Series.
 He steered Industriales to two championships in 1973 and 1986.
 He also managed with Metropolitanos and with La Habana.

 As manager of the Cuban national team, he led the team to two consecutive world championships, first on home soil at the 1984 Amateur World Series in Havana, then at the 1986 Amateur World Series in the Netherlands.
-Chávez also led Cuba to an undefeated record at the in the 1986 Central American and Caribbean Games in the Dominican Republic.
+Chávez also led Cuba to an undefeated record at the 1986 Central American and Caribbean Games in the Dominican Republic.

 Legacy

 Stan Grossfeld referred to Chávez as "Yaz before Yaz was Yaz."